 Whether you’re a full-service digital marketing agency or a business building a brand, using these practices properly will give your clients or your business a leg up, and you’ll be proud of the results you can achieve.

 Working with a sponsor can be a great experience, so long as you aren’t asked to fib or exaggerate to frame sponsored content as genuine.

-This is especially visible in YouTube channels or on social networks, like Instagram or Twitter.
+This is especially visible on YouTube channels or on social networks like Instagram or Twitter.
 It’s got a whole name: Influencer Marketing.
 Here’s a quick primer for those who haven’t previously encountered the term.

 A person launches a personal account or brand on a particular network or channel.
 Let’s use YouTube as an example.
 Maybe I launch a channel where I review different devices, like laptops and cell phones.
 Down the line, I’ll expand into speakers, accessories, cameras, and just the sort of thing that will appeal to my (techy) audience.

 Sooner or later, if I get a large enough following, I will be approached by a device manufacturer, who will offer to send me a free unit in exchange for a review.
 That unit will be mine to keep, sell, or give to a friend.
 I’m now an influencer because I have a trusted voice in the industry, and my audience will take my recommendations very seriously.
 My review unit will be paid for by that company’s marketing budget as a way of getting the word out about the device’s features, price, availability, etc.

 Now, the company isn’t necessarily paying me for a good review.
 It’s not that I would be expected to parrot ad copy.
 So long as everyone keeps it above board, it doesn’t have to be done in bad faith.

 My review should be clear, and unbiased, but also honest.
 The company should be just as interested in my honest feedback as in my audience reach.
 That’s how influencer marketing can be considered a kind of partnership.